Skip to main content

 What Is the Synergistic Action of Nutrition and Exercise?

 The concept of synergy is central to understanding bone health.
-The combined effect of proper nutrition and is greater than the sum of their individual parts.
+The combined effect of proper nutrition and physical activity is greater than the sum of their individual parts.
 Exercise creates the demand for bone formation, and nutrition provides the supply of materials to meet that demand.
 One without the other is an incomplete strategy.

-Research consistently shows that weight-bearing exercise amplifies the benefits of calcium and vitamin D supplementation on (BMD).
+Research consistently shows that weight-bearing exercise amplifies the benefits of calcium and vitamin D supplementation on bone mineral density (BMD).
 The mechanical stress from exercise appears to make bone cells more receptive to the available nutrients.
 It opens the “gates” of the construction site, allowing the delivered materials to be used for building and reinforcement.
 Without the mechanical stimulus, many of these “gates” remain closed, and the potential of the nutrients is not fully realized.

 The interplay between mechanical loading and nutrient availability creates a powerful synergistic effect that governs skeletal health.